The Sacramento River at

 Unfortunately Dr. Ehrenberg’s collection does not have extensive illustrations from these samples.
 Many of the assemblages we have in the collection were produced for earlier published works like Mikrogeologie, published in 1854.

-All Californian illustrations seem to depict marine diatoms other sample collections, so direct specimen study will be needed to compare the samples.
+All Californian illustrations seem to depict marine diatoms in other sample collections, so a direct specimen study will be needed to compare the samples.

 My observations